Mohamed Faizal Mohamed Abdul Kadir: Education

-Mohamed Faizal graduated from the National University of Singapore Faculty of Law with a first class honours LLB in 2005.
-Mohamed Faizal subsequently received his LLM from Harvard Law School in 2009.
+Mohamed Faizal was educated in Bedok View Secondary School.
+He then graduated from the National University of Singapore Faculty of Law with a first class honours LLB in 2005.
+As a student there, he received numerous awards including the Kwa Geok Choo Scholarship, the CJ Koh Scholarship and the Shook Lin and Bok Award.

+Mohamed Faizal subsequently received his LLM from Harvard Law School in 2009, which he attended on Kathryn Worth Foundation and Legal Service Commission scholarships.
 His thesis written at Harvard Law School was awarded the Gold Medal Prize by the International Insolvency Institute.

 Legal career

 After graduation from the National University of Singapore Faculty of Law, Mohamed Faizal served as a Justices' Law Clerk and Assistant Registrar of the Supreme Court of Singapore.
-Mohamed Faizal is at the Attorney-General's Chambers, where he was previously Deputy Chief Prosecutor and is now Second Chief Prosecutor.
+Mohamed Faizal then moved on to the Attorney-General's Chambers, where he eventually became Second Chief Prosecutor.
 He was also previously in the Singapore Medical Council.

 One of the cases managed by Mohamed Faizal was the prosecution of Gaiyathiri Murugayan for the abuse and murder of her Myanmar maid Piang Ngaih Don, who died in July 2016.
 Gaiyathiri was initially charged with intentional murder before the charge was reduced to culpable homicide not amounting to murder due to her psychiatric disorders; she also faced more than a hundred charges of causing various degrees of hurt (ranging from hurt to grievous hurt) to the maid.
 Mohamed Faizal sought the maximum sentence of life imprisonment (or at least 27 years' jail) for Gaiyathiri, labelling her conduct as cruel and heinous, describing the case of Piang's death as a shocking case without parallel.
-Gaiyathiri was in the end sentenced to 30 years' imprisonment on 22 June 2021.
+Gaiyathiri was eventually sentenced to 30 years' imprisonment on 22 June 2021.

 Mohamed Faizal was also involved in the appeal against the sentences of Azlin Arujunah and Ridzuan Mega Abdul Rahman for the 2016 fatal abuse and murder of their five-year-old son; the couple were earlier acquitted of murder and sentenced to 27 years in prison for child abuse and causing grievous hurt.
 Senior counsel Goh Yihan was appointed by the Court of Appeal as amicus curiae for the case.
 Mohamed Faizal successfully convinced the Court of Appeal to find Azlin guilty of murder and increase Ridzuan's sentence to life imprisonment on 12 July 2022.
 Although Mohamed Faizal argued for the death penalty, Azlin was sentenced to life imprisonment for her son's murder three months later by the Court of Appeal.

+As a prosecutor, Mohamed Faizal has been described in Parliament as "an excellent example of how one mixes heavy duty responsibilities with regular volunteer work", and has elsewhere been described as one who "epitomises the fair approach" and is "a fair, honorable prosecutor."

+In July 2023, Mohamed Faizal was appointed as Judicial Commissioner in the Supreme Court of Singapore, and started his two-year term on 2 May 2024.

 Mohamed Faizal was also general editor of the Criminal Procedure Code of Singapore - Annotations and Commentary published in 2012.